 Wall Street Journal, Time, U.S. News and World Report, and other newspapers and

-The National Center is a resource for those parties seeking answers to research
+The National Center serves as a resource for those seeking answers to research

 questions.
-It responds to requests for information and helps make connections with
+We respond to requests for information and helps make connections with

 other researchers who are working on similar projects.